thunderbird/thunderbird-android/docs/engineering/delivery-planning.md

 1. Follow the [Contribution Workflow](../contributing/contribution-workflow.md) for finding an issue and discussing your plan before coding.
-2. If the work is already planned, contribute through the relevant GitHub Feature Issue or GitHub Task Issue.
+2. If the work is already tracked, contribute through the relevant GitHub Bug Issue, GitHub Feature Issue, or GitHub Task Issue.
+Prefer issues labeled `status: help wanted` or `good first issue`.
+Do not take issues labeled `tb-team`;
+   they are reserved for maintainers.
+Do not work on bug issues labeled `unconfirmed`; they still need maintainer triage.
+For other GitHub Bug Issues, GitHub Feature Issues, or GitHub Task Issues, discuss the scope in the issue and wait for a maintainer to assign the issue to you before starting.
 3. If you want to propose a **new feature**, start a discussion in [Mozilla Connect](https://connect.mozilla.org/t5/ideas/idb-p/ideas/label-name/thunderbird%20android).
 Once accepted and planned, maintainers will create the corresponding GitHub issues.
-4. If the work is a **technical task** (not a feature) that needs public tracking but is not milestone-sized, discuss your plan in an existing issue.
-If approved, ask maintainers to create the GitHub Task Issue for you.
-If there is no direct GitHub Milestone Issue match, mention the likely quarterly catch-all milestone in the issue or pull request.
-Maintainers link the issue to the milestone.
-5. If the work proposes a broad technical direction, discuss your plan in an existing issue.
-If approved, ask maintainers to create a GitHub Task Issue proposing an RFC.
-That GitHub Task Issue is delivered by opening the pull request that adds the RFC.
-6. If the work appears milestone-sized, ask maintainers to create a GitHub Milestone Issue instead of creating one yourself.
-   Use the [Matrix development channel](https://matrix.to/#/#tb-mobile-dev:mozilla.org) when you are unsure where to ask.
+4. If you found a **bug** that is not tracked, open a GitHub issue using the bug template.
+5. If technical work relates to an existing issue, discuss the scope in that issue before starting.
+Maintainers decide whether a new GitHub Task Issue, RFC, ADR, Technical Design, or GitHub Milestone Issue is needed.
+6. If there is no related issue and the work is not a bug or Mozilla Connect feature idea, use the [Matrix development channel](https://matrix.to/#/#tb-mobile-dev:mozilla.org) to ask where the work belongs before starting.

 GitHub Milestone Issues are maintainer-owned.
 GitHub Feature Issues, GitHub Task Issues, RFC pull requests, and implementation pull requests are the usual entry points for external contributors.